How Best to Use a Pregnancy Pillow

-So we have made a quick round up of some of the best ways to use a pregnancy pillow, and why our New Moon 4-in-1 Pregnancy & Nursing Pillow is different to any other on the market.
+So we have made a quick round up of some of the best ways to use a pregnancy pillow, and why our award-winning modular New Moon 4-in-1 Pregnancy & Nursing Pillow is so unique and better than any other on the market.
 (P.S - it's up to 40% OFF in our SUMMER SALE)!

 The most popular way to use a full body pillow.
 The head is rested and elevated at the top end.
 The knees are either side of the pillow helping to support the hips and relieve pain.
 The back is aligned relieving any pressure.
 The ankles are supported comfortably.
 In this position weight can also be taken off bump by the long middle section of the pillow.

-Similar to position 1 but having the pillow up around your back means you can tuck your knees up higher, preventing your legs from pulling your spine out of alignment.
+Similar to position 1, however, having the pillow up around your back means you can tuck your knees up higher, preventing your legs from pulling your spine out of alignment.
 This position provides extra support around the back and prevents rolling.

-3. Upright rest, under bump and around back
+3. Upright Rest, under your Bump and around your Back

 Perfect for when you are resting upright during the day but still require some additional support around the back and under the bump.